 Leave Station car park at 9.00am.
 Start West Burton Village Green (GR: SE018867) at 9.45am.13 Miles.
 Moderate/Hard. £7

 We start from West Burton, considered by many to be one of the prettiest villages in Yorkshire with a big open green and a lovely waterfall.
 After making our way along the little-known Walden Valley we climb up and over the fell to the lovely dale of Coverdale with great views on all sides.
 Re-crossing the fell back into Wensleydale we finish our walk beside Cauldron Falls – much loved by Yorkshire Dales photographers.

 E4: Festival Reading Group with Nuala Ellwood, author of 'Day of the Accident'

-7.30pm; Richmond Library DL10 4AE; ticket prices to be confirmed; BOOKING ESSENTIAL AS NUMBERS RESTRICTED; refreshments available; bookstall; disabled access.
+7.30pm; Richmond Library DL10 4AE; tickets £10 including a copy of the book; BOOKING ESSENTIAL AS NUMBERS RESTRICTED; refreshments available; bookstall; disabled access.

 Sixty seconds after she wakes from a coma, Maggie's world is torn apart.
-The police tell her that her daughter Elspeth is dead.
-That she drowned when the car Maggie had been driving plunged into the river.
-Maggie remembers nothing.
-When Maggie begs to see her husband Sean, the police tell her that he has disappeared.
+The police tell her that her daughter Elspeth is dead and that she drowned when the car Maggie had been driving plunged into the river.
+Maggie remembers nothing and when she begs to see her husband Sean, the police tell her that he has disappeared.
 He was last seen on the day of her daughter's funeral.

 What really happened that day at the river?